josh-cogdill/censys-mini-scan/README.md

 ### Running the Indexer

 The `docker-compose.yml` file sets up the data processing pipeline by spinning up an instance of ElasticSearch for the data store, and an Indexer service.
-The Indexer service will wait for the subscription to be set up successfully, and for ElasticSearch to be running healthy.
+The Indexer service will wait for the subscription to be set up successfully, and for ElasticSearch to be healthy.
 It also sets up a toy example of a scanner provided by censys.
 It spins up a Google Pub/Sub emulator, creates a topic and subscription, and publishes scan results to the topic.

 Environment Variables: